Other initiatives

 • PHD mobility: Mobility periods are to be considered the stays abroad in public or private institutions, academic or non-academic, attended by PhD students for research or study activities, which are located and have offices abroad, of three months duration.
 More informatio are available in here: https://www.uniroma1.it/en/pagina/phd-internationalisation

 • Scholarship surcharge for periods abroad (about 18 euros/day): The scholarship surcharge is valid for up to a maximum of 12 months abroad out of the 3 years of the doctoral program, except for those doing their doctorate in co-tutorship.
 Those in co-tutorship can, in fact, receive the increment for 18 months.
 (This means that those who spend more than 12 months abroad will only get the increment for 12 months-but nothing prohibits a longer stay).
-WHAT TO DO BEFORE DEPARTURE: The Ph.D. student must request permission from the Coordinator stating the period of the stay abroad, the institution and the activity to be performed.
-The form to be filled out before leaving can be found in the file shared with doctoral students, called "Copy of Template - Authorization of Scholarships-Schools-Seminars-periods Abroad - ITA."
-Fill out this authorization form, dated prior to the mobility period, and signed by the coordinator.
-This document is to be handed in only upon return.
-AFTER THE PERIOD ABROAD, ON RETURN: fill out (with the correct count of days spent abroad to return in maximum 12 months, or 18 for co-tutorships) the "Modulo_Maggiorazione_Borsa" found in the Shared Drive "Doctoral Documents" (here you can also find the file "Modulo_maggiorazione_borsa_LEGGIMI" with directions).
-Then, send the following documents to the PHD office (ufficio.dottorato@uniroma1.it):
+WHAT TO DO BEFORE DEPARTURE: The Ph.D. student must enter the trip in his or her “Infostud” profile via the “Trip Entry” function, also uploading the authorization form signed by the Coordinator (available in drive).
+AFTER THE PERIOD ABROAD, ON RETURN: fill out (with the correct count of the days spent abroad to return in a maximum of 12 months, or 18 for co-tutorships) the “Modulo_Maggiorazione_Borsa” found in the Shared Drive “Doctoral Documents” (here you can also find the file “Modulo_maggiorazione_borsa_LEGGIMI” with the directions) and upload it, together with the certificate/statement from the host institution/institution confirming that the declared period agrees with the actual one, in Infostud, within the travel management.

 Unlike the funding given by Joint or Individual Mobility Grants, the surcharge is not provided in advance, but only after verification of the documentation you hand in once you return.
 So this funding must be advanced by the doctoral student himself.
 For more information: https://www.uniroma1.it/en/pagina/phd-programmes-office